BLJThompson/Comp2001BenThompson_Micro-service_API/README.md

 This project is a Flask-based Trail Management System developed for the COMP2001 coursework.
 It allows users to manage trails, features, and user authentication with role-based permissions.
-The application is Dockerized for deployment and integrates with a Microsoft SQL Server database.
+The application uses Docker for deployment and integrates with a Microsoft SQL Server database.

 ## Features